OWNER & RESIDENT A-Z

 Please be assured that (except in case of emergency - flood, fire, power failure, loss of heat or other threats to life or the security of the Corporation or other residents) we will not enter your Unit without proper notification, giving at least 24-hours' notice.
 If the Superintendent has a copy of your key(s) for use in an emergency situation, major damage to your unit and surrounding units may be prevented or reduced.

 A Unit may have up to five electronic access fobs and one electronic garage opener.
 (Because of the requirements of our security system, personal in-car garage door openers cannot be programed to open the garage door - it opens only with a fob or an electronic garage door opener issued by the Corporation.)
+If a resident rents out out their parking space to another resident this rental should include the garage opener issue to that Unit.

 Should an owner or resident lose a key or electronic device or if extras (up to the maximum above) are required, they may be obtained by giving a cheque for the appropriate amount (payable to MTCC 573) to the Superintendent at a cost of: